Empowering Communities Worldwide

 in sub-Saharan Africa today consume above 1,000 kWh per capita, the threshold for a middle-energy economy

-At The Rockefeller Foundation, we are leading the development of large-scale, innovative partnerships, crowding-in investment, and piloting breakthrough solutions to power the last mile.
+At The Rockefeller Foundation, we are leading the development of large-scale, innovative partnerships, crowding-in investment, and piloting breakthrough and sustainable solutions to power the last mile.

 I had mostly used non-electrical tools to do the woodwork.
 I now use electrical machines only.
 I have managed to triple my earnings by taking more orders and delivering faster.Suresh Kumar SharmaAccesses power via Tara Urja, the non-profit that operates the mini grid in Derni, Bihar, India